jaybeecave/resume/README.md

 ![globe](https://user-images.githubusercontent.com/1089671/75620499-8a5e4780-5bee-11ea-9932-aa7c4b775b90.png)&nbsp;[nerdy.co.nz](https://nerdy.co.nz "NERDY's Website")

 ## Summary
 A passionate software developer with 7 years of experience in full-stack applications.
-Building solutions in both __C#__ and __Golang__ and __VueJS__ on the front-end.
 Having worked in contract positions for the last 3 years, I realize how much I miss working with other developers and like-minded people.
 I am now seeking a new opportunity with a strong team focus that will provide the next big challenge in my career.

+## Technical Summary
+I always struggle to describe this and prefer to showcase my work in person.
+A lot of my best work is tucked behind a login.
+Regardless, here is a overview:

+Strong in __VueJS__, keen for more exposure __React__ especially __React Native__.
+Good handle of __Sass(scss)/CSS__.
+Routinely use both __C#__ and __Golang__ on the backend. __Postgres__ and __MSSQL__ at a data level with __Redis__ as a cache. __DOKKU__ for deployment.
+Built and Launched both desktop and mobile apps using __Electron__ and __Cordova__ respectively on the Apple App Store.

+I am a strong believer in the right tool for the job and am always keen to learn if it makes business sense.

 ## Experience
 <h3>Digital Lead - Coastgroup</h3>